nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 ### Misc Configuration Settings

 This setting describes some of the other settings available in `FpConfig.hpp` and did not fit in other sections.
-These are described in tables below.
+These are described in the tables below.
 Table 47 describes other user settings.
 Table 48 describes settings defined by the build system that should never be hand-set.

-**Table 48.** Misc macros available to user.
+**Table 48.** Misc macros available to the user.

 | Macro                       | Definition                                              | Default | Valid Values     |
 | --------------------------- | --------------------------------------------------------|---------|------------------|